Your All-In-One Guide to Inheritance Tax In California

 • Capital Gains Tax – If you choose to sell the property you inherited in California, you do pay capital gains tax on the increased value or, in other words, any gains that the asset made since you inherited it.

-For example, if you live in California and inherited assets from your cousin who lived in Kentucky at the time of death, you would owe the state of Kentucky inheritance tax because it’s one of the few states that still collect it.
+For example, if you live in California and inherited major assets or estate after the death of your cousin who lived in Kentucky at the time of death, you would owe the state of Kentucky inheritance tax (if it's above the threshold) because it’s one of the few states that still collect it.
+In contrast, if you would inherit from someone who passed away in California, you would be able to get the inheritance tax-free.

-The Federal Gift Tax In California
+Federal Gift Tax Law In California

 Estate Tax In California